 Did you know you can sell all or a portion of a life insurance policy, even term insurance?

 Cash value life insurance refers to a form of life insurance that functions a little bit like a savings account.
+It combines a death benefit paid to your family upon your passing and a savings or investment system.
 Policyholders typically pay a fixed-level premium, which is split between the cost of the insurance and a cash value account.
 Because this cash value account earns some interest (and the taxes are deferred), the cash value will actually increase over time.

 It is important to understand that some types of life insurance policies may or may not include a cash value feature.
 Pay attention to cash value life insurance vs term, since term life insurance does not have cash value.
 If you are looking for a type of life insurance that may have cash value, you should be looking for:

 - Whole life insurance is the most common type of fixed-rate permanent life insurance and it covers a policyholder’s entire life if the premiums are paid on time.
 There is a guaranteed minimum cash value growth.

 - Universal life insurance uses market interest rates to grow cash value.
 It is also adjustable and you can choose the level of premium and death benefits.
 Just like whole life, there is a guaranteed minimum cash value growth.

 - Variable universal life insurance is linked with the savings component of variable insurance policies based upon performance of an index and usually has a maximum limit and a minimum floor.
 The premium is flexible the same as universal life.